The human mind has pondered about the question of whether parallel worlds exist for a long time. What does science have to say?

-While many people still consider it nothing more than a weird scientific fantasy, a certain number of scientists nowadays not only are ready to take this hypothesis seriously but also find evidence in favour of it.
+While many people consider it nothing more than a weird science fiction/fantasy idea, a number of scientists nowadays are not only ready to take this hypothesis seriously but also offer arguments in favor of it.

-In light of this theory our own universe is just one of the bubbles, wandering in space, which can collide with each other.
+In light of this theory, our own universe is just one of the bubbles, wandering in space, which can collide with each other.
 Scientists suppose that our universe-“bubble” has survived at least four similar collisions.

-Far galaxies which are at a distance 3 billion light years from us rapidly rush in one direction, disappearing from our universe.
+Far galaxies which are at a distance 3 billion light-years from us, rapidly rush in one direction, disappearing from our universe.
 Scientists at the Goddard center have found the cause of such a mysterious phenomenon: it is the impact of another universe on ours.

-The phenomenon of dark flow is provoked by unevenness of spatial and temporal structure in the first stages of the birth of our universe.
-Most likely, at the moment of the Big Bang not only our Universe was born, but a countless number of them, so originally there was a kind of multiverse, in which all the mini-universes were interacting with each other.
+The phenomenon of dark flow is provoked by the unevenness of spatial and temporal structure in the first stages of the birth of our universe.
+Most likely, at the moment of the Big Bang not only was our Universe born but a countless number of other universes, so originally there was a kind of multiverse, in which all the mini-universes were interacting with each other.

-The hypothesis of a multiverse is multivariate: scientists have yet to choose from several options a version that would explain these processes in more detail.
+The hypothesis of a multiverse is multivariate: scientists have yet to choose from several options or a version that would explain these processes in more detail.

-Copyright © 2017 Learning Mind.
+Copyright © 2012-2024 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.